Roy, Chip

 They have raised $88K in campaign contributions, with most of it from individual donors.
 The biggest industry source is misc business, contributing $4K.
 Organizations spend $778.2 million lobbying on topics their committees oversee.
 The biggest areas are budget/appropriations and copyright/patent.
 This reflects the lobbying ecosystem around their committee work, not money paid to them directly.

-They almost never miss a vote, participating in 98% of roll calls.
+They rarely miss a vote, participating in 96% of roll calls.
 They frequently work across the aisle, with 50% of their co-sponsored bills involving members of the other party.

 Overall, they have a typical financial footprint for a representative.
 The biggest factors are stock trading disclosures and lobbying activity around their committee topics.